dekart-xyz/dekart/install/docker/README.md

 # Dekart Docker image

-Dekart provides WebGL powered map visualizations capabilities for modern data warehouses like Snowflake, BigQuery and Amazon Athena with focus on large scale IoT datasets.
-Dekart is open-source project and you can run it on your own infrastructure.
+Dekart provides WebGL-powered map visualization capabilities for modern data warehouses with a focus on large-scale IoT datasets.
+Dekart is an open-source project and you can run it on your infrastructure.

 [Home Page](https://dekart.xyz?ref=dokerhub) | [GitHub](https://github.com/dekart/dekart?ref=dokerhub)